As consumers, we think we know why we buy.

 Typical example in marketing: Amazon Lightning Deals

 The best example of loss aversion is Amazon’s daily Lightning Deals.
-These are the discounted offers that only last for a limited amount of time – 24 hours or less – and can only be redeemed by a certain number of consumers.
+These are discounted offers that only last for a limited amount of time – 24 hours or less – and can only be redeemed by a certain number of consumers.

 This limitation is the reason why this deals page is so prominent on the website, as it encourages consumers to make a purchasing decision quickly to avoid “missing out”.

-Behavioural economics principle #5: Partial ownership
+Behavioural Economics Principle #5: Partial ownership

 Almost every successful online membership company offers free trials.